micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 1.md

-For not only has the Word concerning _and_ from the Lord resounded forth from you unmistakably in Macedonia and Achaia, but everywhere the report has gone forth of your faith in God [of your [^a]leaning of your whole personality on Him in complete trust and confidence in His power, wisdom, and goodness].
+For not only has the Word concerning _and_ from the Lord resounded forth from you unmistakably in Macedonia and Achaia, but everywhere the report has gone forth of your faith in God [of your leaning of your whole personality on Him in complete trust and confidence in His power, wisdom, and goodness].
 So we [find that we] never need to tell people anything [further about it].